Mapping properties of the heat operator on edge manifolds: Asymptotics of the heat kernel on edge manifolds

 In these coordinates, $\eta$ is a defining function for td and $x$ is a defining function for ff.
 By abuse of notation, we will denote the blowdown map with respect to any coordinates by $\beta$, and will denote the composition of $\beta$ with projections onto the left and right factors in $M^2_h$ by $\beta_L: \mathscr{M}^2_h\to \bR^+ \times M$ and $\beta_R: \mathscr{M}^2_h\to M$, respectively.

-The asymptotic structure of the heat kernel of the Laplacian of a complete edge metric was described by Pierre Albin in \cite{Alb:RIT}. \begin{thm}\cite{Alb:RIT} The heat kernel $H$ lifts via the blowdown map $\beta$ to a polyhomogeneous distribution $\beta^*H$ on $\mathscr{M}^2_h$ with asymptotic expansion smooth up to the boundary of the front face ff, with leading order $(-\dim M)$ at the temporal diagonal face td, and vanishing to infinite order at left, right and temporal boundary faces, lf, rf, tf, respectively. \end{thm}
+The asymptotic structure of the heat kernel of the Laplacian of a complete edge metric, as a section of ${}^e \Lambda^p M \boxtimes {}^e \Lambda^p M$ was described by Pierre Albin in \cite{Alb:RIT}. \begin{thm}\cite{Alb:RIT} The heat kernel $H$ lifts via the blowdown map $\beta$ to a polyhomogeneous distribution $\beta^*H$ on $\mathscr{M}^2_h$ with asymptotic expansion smooth up to the boundary of the front face ff, with leading order $(-\dim M)$ at the temporal diagonal face td, and vanishing to infinite order at left, right and temporal boundary faces, lf, rf, tf, respectively. \end{thm}

-Albin worked in the context of the heat operator acting on half-densities.
-We dispense with half-densities and instead regard the heat kernel as acting on functions (with compact support near the edge) by:
+The construction of the heat kernel in \cite{Alb:RIT} is parallel for the Hodge Laplacian on functions and on differential forms.
+The asymptotics remain the same for any degree when the heat kernel is viewed as a section of ${}^e \Lambda^p M \boxtimes {}^e \Lambda^p M$.
+In fact, the leading order of the heat kernel asymptotics at the front face corresponds to the homogeneity order $(-m)$ of the delta function on differential forms acting by \eqref{eqn:hk-on-functions2} on differential forms.

-where $\dvb$ denotes the volume with respect to the metric $\phi^*g^B(x) + g^F(x)$ on $\partial M$.
-This accounts for the difference in powers of the defining functions from \cite{Alb:RIT}.
-We sketch how to apply Albin's result to get the asymptotics of the heat kernel acting on functions instead of half-densities.
+Note that \cite{Alb:RIT} works in the context of the heat operator acting on half-densities.
+We dispense with half-densities and regard the heat kernel as acting on differential forms, which accounts for the difference in powers of the defining functions between Theorem \ref{thm:Albin-htkrnl} and \cite{Alb:RIT}.
+We sketch how to apply Albin's result to get the asymptotics of the heat kernel as given above.

-We identify functions and half-densities on $\bR^+ \times M^2$, on the factor $\bR^+ \times M$, and on the factor $M$ by\footnote{These densities have a factor of $\sqrt{\det g}$ in appropriate places.
+Differential forms on $M,\R^+ \times M$ and $\R^+ \times M^2$, smooth under the form bundle trivialization \eqref{triv}, may be identified with half-densities as follows \footnote{These densities have a factor of $\sqrt{\det g}$ in appropriate places.
 In what follows we omit smooth factors.}

 As discussed in \cite{Alb:RIT}, an element of the heat calculus $A \in \Psi^{2,0}_{e, Heat}$ has an integral kernel that may be written as $\rho_{td}^{-\frac{(b+f)}{2}} \rho_{\textup{ff}}^{-\frac{(b+1)}{2}} k \cdot \nu$, where $\rho_{\text{face}}$ is a defining function for the specified face; $k$ is a function that vanishes to infinite order at lf, rf, and tf, and is smooth up to the boundary at td and ff; and $\nu$ is a smooth section of $\Omega^{1/2}(\mathscr{M}^2_h)$.
 Such an operator $A \in \Psi^{2,0}_{e, Heat}$ acts on half-densities by